 - The Big Cities Health Coalition and public health groups joined to write a letter to U.S. House and Senate Appropriations Committee leaders, requesting that they protect the Centers for Disease Control and Prevention’s Office on Smoking and Health.

 - The Coalition held Tobacco 21: Raise the Age to Save Lives, a Congressional briefing, in collaboration with Trinity Health and the Campaign for Tobacco-Free Kids.

-Explore data on tobacco use and it's impact on health on the Big Cities Health Inventory (BCHI) Data Platform:
+Click below to explore data on tobacco use and its impact on health on our data platform.